Helping the Homelessness...

-Though the term "Bleeding Hearts" has a negative political suggestion; it is not intended here.
+Though the term "Bleeding Hearts" has a negative political suggestion; negativity is not intended here.

-Though there are many shades between the two extremes; most 'bleeding hearts' fit closest into one or the other of the extremes.
+There are many shades between two extremes.
+Many 'bleeding hearts' fit closest into one or the other of the extremes.
 Nearly everyone is, or has that "bleeding heart".

-Even I, myself, as someone pointed out; am a bleeding heart.
-The object of my bleeding heart is the nation that got off track from the 1776 design.
+Even I, as someone pointed out; am a bleeding heart.
+The object of my blood loss is the nation that got politically off track immediately after finalizing its 1776 design.

 All the bleeding heart is; is a person who has a cause.
-That cause may be the environment, cats, dogs, food (etc.) But not merely a fascination about the object —but a desire or need to rescue the object of that cause.
+That cause may be the environment, cats, dogs, food (etc.) But not merely a fascination about the object —but a desire, a passion, or need to rescue the object of that cause.

 The suggestion frequently offered is that if they have blankets and coats, etc. for cold weather; drive the streets during those cold-spells (day or night) and offer the item you have to a person who looks like they need something to keep warm.
 But this requires more dedicated effort than just slopping hogs.